Dear Military Spouse,

 The moment they got “the call,” their emotions went from zero to M16.
 All those hours, trainings, briefings, and mock scenarios finally will be useful.

-He is going to get to do what he was trained to do.
-After he tells you, that’s when it hits.
+They are going to get to do what they were trained to do.
+After they tell you, that’s when it hits.

 Your life will go on.